OK Computer: Influence

 In 2006, the American reggae band the Easy Star All-Stars released Radiodread, a reggae interpretation of OK Computer.
 In 2007, the music blog Stereogum released OKX: A Tribute to OK Computer, with covers by artists including Vampire Weekend.

 Later releases

+Airbag / How Am I Driving?, an EP compiling "Airbag" and the OK Computer B-sides, was released in April 1998 and was nominated for the Grammy Award for Best Alternative Music Performance.
 Radiohead's record contract with EMI, the parent company of Parlophone, ended in 2003.
 EMI retained the rights to Radiohead's material recorded under their contract, including OK Computer.
 In 2007, EMI released Radiohead Box Set, a compilation of albums recorded while Radiohead were signed to EMI.
 On 19 August 2008, EMI reissued OK Computer as a double LP as part of the "From the Capitol Vaults" series, along with other Radiohead albums.
 It became the tenth-bestselling vinyl record of 2008, selling almost 10,000 copies.
 The reissue was connected in the press to the resurgence of interest in vinyl in the early 21st century.
 In 2016, Yorke auctioned off a copy of William Blake's Songs of Innocence and of Experience, containing a draft of the "Airbag" lyrics and his own annotations, with proceeds going to Oxfam.